Frequently Asked Questions - Annuitants

 Answer: You can make changes to your health benefit during the annual open enrollment period held from late October to early November annually.
 Changes may also be made at any time during the year, if you experience a qualified change.
 If you do experience a qualified change, please contact the Fund to request a change to coverage.
 Back to the Top

-: What is a qualified change?
+Question: What is a qualified change?

 Answer: Generally, a qualified change is a change to your family status or employment status.
 You may add new dependents due to birth or adoption.
 You must make the election within 31 days of the related event or coverage may be lost or delayed until Open Enrollment.
 If the change is due to a change in either yours or your spouse's employment, proof of the qualifying event must be provided to the Fund and you must make the election within 31 days to enroll in District-sponsored coverage.